oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Holder Binding {#holder_binding_security}
 Verifiers MUST decide whether Holder Binding is required for a particular use case or not before verifying a credential.
-This decision can be informed by business requirements, the use case, the type of binding between a Holder and its credential that is required for a use case, the sensitivity of the use case, the expected properties of a credential, the type and contents of other credentials expected to be presented at the same time, etc.
+This decision can be informed by various factors including, but not limited to the following: business requirements, the use case, the type of binding between a Holder and its credential that is required for a use case, the sensitivity of the use case, the expected properties of a credential, the type and contents of other credentials expected to be presented at the same time, etc.

-This can be showcased on two use cases based on a mobile driver's license:
+This can be showcased based on two scenarios for a mobile driver's license use case for SD-JWT:

-**Use case A:** For the verification of the driver's license at a traffic stop, Holder Binding may be necessary to ensure that the person driving the car and presenting the license is the actual Holder of the license.
+**Scenario A:** For the verification of the driver's license when stopped by a police officer for exceeding a speed limit, Holder Binding may be necessary to ensure that the person driving the car and presenting the license is the actual Holder of the license.
 The Verifier (e.g., the software used by the police officer) will ensure that the HS-Disclosures JWT is signed by the Holder's private key.

-**Use case B:** A rental car agency may want to ensure, for insurance purposes, that all drivers named on the rental contract own a government-issued driver's license.
+**Scenario B:** A rental car agency may want to ensure, for insurance purposes, that all drivers named on the rental contract own a government-issued driver's license.
 The signer of the rental contract can present the mobile driver's license of all named drivers.
 In this